Other data type

 Array and struct support

-LLVM uses getelementptr to represent the array and struct type in C. Please reference here [1].
-For ch7_1_globalstructoffset.cpp, the llvm IR as follows,
+LLVM uses getelementptr to represent array and struct types in C. For details, refer to [1].

 lbdex/input/ch7_1_globalstructoffset.cpp